RepIR/RepIRProx/README.md

 Getting started:

-1. Download rr.tar.gz, and unpack this using "tar -zxvf rr.tar.gz", which gives you a directory rr in which RepIR stores its files on the gateway.
+1. Download rr.tar.gz, and unpack this using `tar -zxvf rr.tar.gz`, which gives you a directory rr in which RepIR stores its files on the gateway.
 2. Download pom.xml of RepIRProx.
 This is the master pom, that should allow easy download and build of the entire project.
 Release 0.23 was used for the paper, and is available at maven central, or take the latest snapshot from this repo.